sbb-design-systems/lyne-components/src/elements/calendar/readme.md

 <sbb-calendar min="1600000000" max="1700000000" selected="1650000000"></sbb-calendar>
 ```

-To simulate the current datetime, you can use the `now` property,
+To simulate the current date, you can use the `now` property,
 which accepts a `Date` or a timestamp in seconds (as number or string).
 This is helpful if you need a specific state of the component.